The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Utah, US

 Offers Telehealth

-Brett Alldredge is a Neurologist in Ogden, Utah.
+Brett Alldredge is a Neurologist practicing medicine in Ogden, Utah.
 Dr. Alldredge is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Relapsing Multiple Sclerosis (RMS), Multiple Sclerosis (MS), Myasthenia Gravis, and Epilepsy.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Relapsing Multiple Sclerosis (RMS), Multiple Sclerosis (MS), Myasthenia Gravis, and Epilepsy.

 Experienced in Opsoclonus-Myoclonus Syndrome